-- Transformation which directly modifies the model: The model-transformation uses the model as input and as output model.
+- Transformation which directly modifies the model:

+The model-transformation uses the model as input - The model-transformation uses the model as input and as output model.
 It is clear that such transformations have to use the same concepts of the model and cannot introduce new concepts from other languages.
-For example a model-transformation can change existing model entities or add new model entities. - Model-to-Model transformations: In the model-2-model transformation a source model with Metamodel A is transformed into a target model B which has some different Metamodel.
+For example a model-transformation can change existing model entities or add new model entities. - Model-to-Model transformations: - In the model-2-model transformation a source model with Metamodel A is transformed into a target model B which has some different Metamodel.
 The definition of the transformation is only one way.
 The source model is left unchanged.
 Only the results of the target models are needed for further processing for example.
 Usually the source model uses higher abstraction in its concepts than the target model.